 - Advice to the individual and their family about managing and maintaining recovery

 - Advice on training, employment, and education

-- Youth-friendly help such as confidence building activities and social interaction
+- Youth-friendly help such as confidence building activities and social interaction for younger people

 There are a broad range of people involved in someone’s support.
 This includes psychologists, social workers, vocational workers, occupational therapists, fitness and lifestyle workers, BME workers, support workers, psychiatrists and nurses.